qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * Portal Entities in World
 They exist as entities in the world.
 They cannot be very big.
 * Global Portals
 They are also portal entities but not added to the world.
+They can be very big.

-A portal have these properties
+A portal has these properties
 * The world in which the entity is.
 * The entity position.
 The center of the portal
 * axisW and axisH vector.
 Defines the orientation of the portal.
 These two vectors have to be perpendicular.